unicef-drp/Shiny_regional_aggregate/README.md

 shiny::runGitHub("unicef-drp/Shiny_regional_aggregate.git", "liuyanguu")
 ```
 ## How to update
-Please use `update_me_every_year.R` to walk through the process
+Please use `update_me_every_year.R` to walk through the process.
-The data that needs updating are described in the script too
+The dataset to be updated are described in the script too.

 ## Major update
 January 2020